Edible Flowers: Garden and Wild Flowers You Can Eat

 Flowers to Eat in Salad

-Lots of people enjoy eating healthy freshly made salads and we all appreciate adding colourful beetroot, carrots, radishes, tomatoes and sliced red peppers to contrast with the green leaves.
-But there is another great source of colour that is often not used and that really makes any salad stand out with visual appeal, and that is by adding edible flowers and petals.
+Lots of people enjoy eating healthy, freshly made salads, and we all appreciate adding colourful beetroot, carrots, radishes, tomatoes and sliced red peppers to contrast with the green leaves.
+But there is another great source of colour that is often not used and that really makes any salad stand out with visual appeal, and that is the addition of edible flowers and petals.